thomasganka/ansible/README.md

 ## Additional Notes

   - To shut down the virtual machine, enter `vagrant halt` in the Terminal in the same folder that has the `Vagrantfile`.
 To destroy it completely (if you want to save a little disk space, or want to rebuild it from scratch with `vagrant up` again), type in `vagrant destroy`.

+  - Currently the playbooks only support EL7, but support for other Linux OSes should be soon

 ## About the Author